Renormalisation and matching of massless scalar correlation functions in Soft de Sitter Effective Theory: Soft de Sitter Effective Theory

 For $\ve=0$, the $n$-dependence drops out since in $d=4$, $\vp_+$ has vanishing mass dimension, so all couplings $c_{2n-m,m}$ with fixed $m$ have equal mass dimension.
 Therefore, in general, these couplings all mix under renormalisation.
 Since all effective couplings are related by \eqref{eq::RPIcouplings}, it suffices to consider the renormalisation of a single one of the $2n$ couplings for fixed $n$.
 We choose the couplings $c^0_{2n+1,1}$, with $n\geq 0$, since these are the only marginal interactions in $d=4$.
 The bare and renormalised couplings are related via

 where we introduced the SdSET $\overline{\rm MS}$ renormalisation scale $\tmu$ defined as in \eqref{eq::muMSbar}, and the dimensionless, but still divergent, couplings $\hat c_{2n+1,1}$.
 The counterterms $\delta c_{2n+1,1}$ are polynomial in all relevant renormalised couplings.
 Even though there are infinitely many counterterms, when matching to a UV theory with a finite number of relevant couplings, which is weakly coupled at the matching scale, only finitely many counterterms contribute at a given order in the perturbative expansion of the correlation functions.
 This makes the problem tractable.
 The counterterms $\delta c_{2n+1,1}$ can be computed order-by-order in perturbation theory in powers of the renormalised effective couplings $c_{2l+1,1}$ as in flat-space EFTs.
 We adopt the $\overline{\rm MS}$ scheme and choose $\delta c_{2n+1,1}$ to cancel only the poles in $\ve$.
+We note that when \eqref{eq:couplingren} is inserted into \eqref{eq::Sintlead} every factor of $\Tilde{\mu}$ introduced through the renormalisation of the couplings will be accompanied by $a(t)$ and hence appear only in the product $(a(t)\tilde{\mu})^{2n\epsilon}$.

 In addition one needs in principle a field renormalisation counterterm defined as $\delta_{\vp}\equiv Z_{\vp}-1$.
 We can, however, make the following simplifying observation: when working at leading power in $\lambda$, that is, when neglecting the gradient terms in the SdSET action, the kinetic term, expressed in terms of renormalised fields, reduces to